ubarilan/firewalld/README.md

 systemctl enable firewalld --now
 ```

-## How to build if you are retarded
+## How to build if you are "restarted"

 ```sh
 cargo build --release